The List for Herr Azmus

 “Well, perhaps you should pace yourself.
 The main course is next and it’s something you want to save your palate for.
 People make reservations months in advance just to taste Chef Michel’s lapin au jus!”

-Lapin, I thought.
+Lapin, she thought.
 What the heck was that?
-Before I had a lapinchance to ask, the main course arrived.
-The lump of browned meat on my plate slightly resembled a very plump chicken thigh.
+Before she had a chance to ask, the main course arrived.
+The lump of browned meat on her plate slightly resembled a very plump chicken thigh.
 It was covered with sauce and dressed with grilled celery.
+“Mr. Raferman, doesn’t ‘lapin’ mean ‘rabbit?’”

 “No, it means ‘Hare,’” he replied rather stiffly.

-I poked the meat with my fork.
+The young woman poked the meat with her fork.
 It jiggled.
-Not only did they expect me to eat a bunny, but an underdone bunny.
+Not only did they expect her to eat a bunny, but an underdone bunny.
 A bunny butchered by some horrible man in a dirty apron, then hung outside a shop to drip blood onto the sidewalk.
-Once it had bunnyhad soft fur and a funny little nose.
+Once it had had soft fur and a funny little nose.
 Once it had hopped merrily through fields doing harm to no one.
 Then it was slaughtered.

-“I can’t eat this,” I said to the waiter.
+“I can’t eat this,” she said to the waiter.
 “I’m too full.
-J’ai trop mange.”
-The waiter looked at me aghast.
+J’ai trop mangé.”

 “It’s a bunny, Mr. Raferman.
 A bunny!”

-“It is a hare and you must eat it!”
+“It is a rabbit and you must eat it!”

-I began to sob.
 “I can’t.”
-Tears ran down my face and onto the bunny.
-The waiter grabbed my plate.
+Tears ran down her face and onto the bunny.

-chef louis“Végétarienne!”
-He sniffed.
 Lou’s mouth fell open.
 He glanced towards the kitchen as though at any moment the chef would emerge with a cleaver.
-Then he stood up, threw money on the table, and announced we were leaving.
+Then he stood up, threw money on the table, and announced they were leaving.

 Wacky Travel Tales